-Broker Direct maintains reserves which are released against the future costs of servicing insurance policies incepted in prior underwriting periods.
+Broker Direct maintains reserves that are released against the future costs of servicing insurance policies incepted in prior underwriting periods and claims not yet closed.
 Notably the business holds reserves for:

-- potential bad debt. - policy administration; the Company incurs costs over the policy year to administer the policy.
-The reserve is released to income against those costs; and - claims handling; where the Company is paid to administer claims, it holds a reserve for release to income as the expenses of handling those claims arise; and - commission claw-back; where policies cancel mid-term, and the Company returns an element of its commission income associated with those cancellations; this return is met via a release from the commission clawback reserve.
+- potential bad debt; - policy administration; the Company incurs costs over the policy year to administer the policy.
+The reserve is released to income against those costs; - claims handling; where the Company is paid to administer claims, it holds a reserve for release to income as the expenses of handling those claims arise; and - commission claw-back; where policies cancel mid-term, and the Company returns an element of its commission income associated with those cancellations; this return is met via a release from the commission clawback reserve.